natetan/warrior/README.md

 **Quotes**
 - `dragon`: Dragon quotes from ESO (Sunspire).
+- `felms`: Saint Felms the Bold quotes from ESO.
+- `llothis`: Saint Llothis the Pious quotes from ESO.
 - `mage`: Mage quotes from ESO.
+- `olms`: Saint Olms the Just quotes from ESO.
 - `rakkhat`: Rakkhat quotes from ESO.
 - `ramsay`: Ramsay quotes.
 - `serpent`: Serpent quotes from ESO.